-- A. TASP is a diagnostic testing program to assess the academic skills of students entering Texas public colleges and universities.
+A. TASP is a diagnostic testing program to assess the academic skills of students entering Texas public colleges and universities.
 It is designed to determine if students have the reading, writing and math skills necessary to succeed in college courses.
 The results of the test point to specific academic strengths and weaknesses and help advisors and counselors place students in courses in which they can do well and develop the necessary skills for college success.
-If students score poorly in one or more areas of the test, TASP requires them to immediately participate in appropriate remediation until all sections of the test are passed. - Q. Who must take the TASP test? - A. All Texas public college students must take TASP either before or during the semester of completing nine (9) college-level credit hours.
-Such scores must be reported to the college prior to the next registration.
-ALL students planning to become a certified teacher in Texas MUST take and pass TASP.
+If students score poorly in one or more areas of the test, TASP requires them to immediately participate in appropriate remediation until all sections of the test are passed.

-Q. Are there any exemptions from taking the TASP test?
+Q. Who must take the TASP test?